LimelightVision/LimelightDocs/docs/cs_aiming.rst

 	Right_command -= steering_adjust;
 }

 A little tuning on Kp and min_command should get your robot aiming directly at the target very quickly.
-You want to use the smallest possible min_command because that term can quickly make your robot oscillate back and forth if it is too large.
+You want to use the smallest possible min_command; if you set this term too high your robot will oscillate as it overshoots the target.